 So many scholarships you can hunt for in Germany whether from the government or private institutions.
-The scholarships are available for all programs; bachelor, master, and doctoral degrees.
+The scholarships are available for all programs; bachelor’s, master’s, and doctoral degrees.
 Some of them are Erasmus Plus by European Commission, DAAD Scholarship by Academic Exchange Service in Germany, Deutschland Stipendium for international students, and so on.

 Courses to Study

 Courses to study in Germany are numerous for sure.
 But some of them are highly demanded.
 From the pure science category, many students compete with each other to enter the Physics and Chemistry Courses.
 From the applied science category, favorite courses include; Engineering, Medicine, and Health sciences.
 Meanwhile, from social and humanities, they are Philosophy, History, Literature, and Language.
 These courses are available for all programs including bachelor’s, master’s, and doctoral.
 IT-related courses are a very good option, especially for those who would like to stay in Germany after completing their studies since persons with IT-related skills are highly sought after.

 Yes, international students are allowed to work during their study time in Germany.
 The maximum capacity given is 120 full days (240 half days) per year, 20 hours per week.
 But for being a freelancer or starting a business, it is not allowed as long as you are still a student.
 However, you can obtain a special work permit for this purpose.
 Furthermore, to work more than 120 days, you need to get permission from the Employment Agency and Immigration Department.
-Note: Working as a research or student assistant at a university, alongside your studies is not counted as part of the 120/240 days.
+Note: Working as research or student assistant at a university, alongside your studies is not counted as part of the 120/240 days limit.

 Life after Studying in Germany

-Germany has been known as the country of students in several decades.
+Germany has been known as the country of students for several decades.
 Sure, one of the factors is the establishment of many reputable universities there.
 The education system is also considered the best in the world.
 So, it is reasonable if graduates from German universities are demanded in workplaces.
-But sure, it still depends on many other things including your GPA and skills.
+But sure, it still depends on many other things including your GPA, skills, and previous experience.